 \\\ Countryside Dog Walker

 What Is The New Countryside Code For Dog Walkers?

 City dogs welcome weekend breaks, staycations, or special days out to the countryside post lockdown and the country side has seen a huge rise in the UK population taking advantage of the fabulous UK outdoors on offer taking their dogs with them.

 It was timely that the Countryside Code introduced 70 years ago was updated to reflect todays needs and relaunched this year.
 It applies to all parts of the countryside, so if you’re taking a trip, take time to read and refresh yourself of what is expected.

 - Remember always to keep your dog under control and especially if you see any other animals including horses oncoming, pop them on a lead.

 What Are The Dog Restrictions On Beaches?

 Beaches have become even more popular this year as more of us look for days out to enjoy with our dogs.
 The majority of coastal areas and beaches are public spaces and fall under the similar Rules and the Countryside Code.

-One of the main reasons is to ensure beaches aren’t left fouled with dog poop as it it dog owners responsibility to pick up which often is misunderstood by many owners thinking it can be washed away by the tide.
+One of the main reasons for restrictions is to ensure beaches aren’t left fouled with dog poop as it is dog owners responsibility to pick up which often is misunderstood by many owners thinking it can be washed away by the tide.